T

 Istanbul — frequently asked questions

-What are the current visitor rules for Hagia Sophia?
+What are the current visiting rules for Hagia Sophia?

 +

-Hagia Sophia operates as an active mosque, with entry being free.
-Non-Muslim tourists can visit outside of the five daily prayer times.
-Modest clothing and a head covering for women are required; scarves are available to borrow at the entrance.
+Hagia Sophia operates as an active mosque, with free entry for all outside of prayer times.
+Non-Muslim tourists should avoid the five daily prayer windows.
+Modest clothing is mandatory for everyone, and women require a head covering (scarves are available to borrow).
 Shoes must be removed before entering.
-Since 2024, a paid ticket allows access to a separate upstairs gallery for tourists, while the ground floor remains dedicated to prayer.
+Since 2024, a paid ticket grants access to a separate upstairs gallery for tourists, while the ground floor remains the prayer space.

-Can I visit the Chora Church (Kariye Camii) in Istanbul?
+Can I visit the Chora Church (Kariye Camii) now?

 +